Types of Questionnaire Formats

 Take care to avoid following type of questions when preparing a questionnaire:

 Questions that ask respondents details about their personal and private matters are embarrassing questions.
 Such types of questions are better to be avoided as you risk losing trust of your respondents.
-Your respondents might also feel uncomfortable to answer such questions and might refuse to answer your questionnaire altogether.

 Since most verbs, adjectives and nouns in the English language have either a positive or negative connotations, questions are bound to be taken as either positive or negative.
 While defining a question, strong negative or positive overtones must be avoided.
-You will get different data depending on the positive or negative connotation of your question.
-Ideal questions should have neutral or subtle overtones.